Salmon fishing information

 - the number and species of salmon - e.g., "one Chinook"

-- the number of fillets - "two fillets"
+- the number of fillets – e.g. "three fillets"

-The exception to the above requirements is if your coho or chinook salmon is a hatchery fish with a healed scar in place of the adipose fin.
-Remove heads from hatchery coho and chinook and submit them to a Salmon Head Recovery Depot to provide valuable recreational catch monitoring information to DFO.
-Anglers are required to ensure that proof of the healed scar remains clearly distinguishable after packaging by leaving the portion of the fish that contains the scar on the fillet.
-The healed scar will identify the fish for enforcement officers as a hatchery fish.
+- Fishers are required to ensure that proof of the healed scar remains clearly distinguishable after packaging by leaving the portion of the fish that contains the scar on the fillet with the pectoral and tail fins intact.
+The healed scar will identify the fish for enforcement officers as a hatchery-marked fish.

 When packaging salmon for guests, lodges and charter operations are to clearly provide the following information on the outside of the transport box.